Toxic Use and Hazardous Waste Reduction (TUHWR)

 We recommend that all planners, especially entities that are developing a TUWHR Plan for the first time, read and use the following guide prior to completing the Worksheets:

-As noted in the Planning Guide, in order to fulfil the requirement for developing a TUHWR Plan, planners must submit one of the following by July 1, 2023:
+As noted in the Planning Guide, in order to fulfil the requirement for developing a TUHWR Plan, planners were required to submit one of the following by July 1, 2023:

 Other Resources for TUHWR Plans: